 If you have discovered an error in a birth or death record, it may be possible to arrange for the entry to be corrected.
 A correction can only be made when the original information is wrong.

 A correction cannot be used to show new information because circumstances have changed since the registration.

 The type of correction required depends entirely on what information needs to be changed.
 Some errors can be authorised by the register office holding the register; others will require authorisation by the General Register Office.
 You should first contact us to discuss the error you have found.

 There is a fee payable if you wish to apply for a correction.
 Please see our fees page for further details.

-Application forms and further guidance for correcting a record are available from GOV.UK here.
+Application forms and further guidance for correcting a record are available from the Government website here.